DigitalExpart/PAKtIQ/LIVE_BACKEND_COMPLETE.md

 ### Celebration Notifications
 - 🎉 When you complete a milestone
-- 🏆 When you complete a pakt (100% progress)
+- 🏆 When you complete a Resolve (100% progress)
 - Sent immediately

 ---

 ## 🎯 **How It Works**

-### When User Creates a Pakt:
+### When User Creates a Resolve:
 1. User goes through category → naming → milestones → **reminders**
 2. In ReminderSetup, user selects frequency and time
 3. App requests notification permission
 4. Reminder scheduled locally on device
 5. Reminder settings saved to Supabase database
-6. Pakt created with all data
+6. Resolve created with all data

 ### When User Completes Milestone:
 1. User taps checkbox on milestone
 2. App calls `MilestoneService.toggleMilestone()`
 3. Backend updates milestone.completed = true
-4. **Trigger fires** → Pakt progress auto-updates
+4. **Trigger fires** → Resolve progress auto-updates
 5. Achievement check runs
 6. 🎉 Celebration notification sent
 7. Activity logged